-Windnavigator is a web platform that allows you to view and access AWS Truepower’s high-resolution wind resource maps and data anywhere you have an Internet connection.
+Windnavigator is a web platform that allows you to view and access UL’s high-resolution wind resource maps and data anywhere you have an Internet connection.
 Whether you are prospecting for greenfield sites, identifying locations for a wind monitoring campaign, or surveying competing projects, Windnavigator can provide the solution you need.

 Through Windnavigator you can